ClojureBridge/community-docs/docs/getting-started/command-line.md

 - Advice to coaches

-    Please check every attedees have Java installed and it's version.
+    Please check every attedee has Java installed and it's version.
 Leiningen works on JDK 6 and later.

 Try some more commands.
 These commands are used to explore directories: